TheServerBorn/J-29-Interface-Engine/ARCHITECTURE.md

-# J29 Terminal Engine — Architecture
+# Veyllisto Interface Engine — Architecture

 ## Purpose

-J29 began as a single Python/Tkinter application designed to create a retro terminal-style game launcher for the Callisto J-29 computer project.
+Veyllisto began as a single Python/Tkinter application designed to create a retro terminal-style game launcher for a custom fictional computer project.

 As development progressed, the project expanded beyond a single custom launcher.